SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/260-how-do-i-redeem-my-riot-games-rewards.md

 title: How Do I Redeem My Riot Games Rewards?
 ---

-# How Do I Redeem My Riot Games Rewards?

 Redeeming keys (aka coupons) is actually quite simple.
 Valorant or League of Legends gift cards are redeemed in-game and can then be used to buy weapons, skins, and emotes from either game’s shop.